Xetibo/ReSet-Doc/sections/Prelude.typ

 ])

-A potential shared library plugin system for ReSet could also implement this C API in order to provide users of ReSet a possibility to use languages other than Rust.
+A potential shared library plugin system for ReSet could also implement this C API in order to provide users of ReSet the possibility to use languages other than Rust.
 However, it is important to note that this would also mean including C bindings to DBus and GTK, which could increase the difficulty.

 #subsection("Macros")
 Macros are a way to change the code at compile time.
-In languages like C or C++ this is often used in order to differentiate different environments, prohibit duplicate imports or define constants.
+In languages like C or C++, this is often used in order to differentiate different environments, prohibit duplicate imports or define constants.
 Rust macros are inherently different from this.
 Rust offers a macro system where the entire language is supported at compile time.